blin/resume/evgeniy_petrov_cv.rst

 English:
-    I am comfortable with reading and writing English, although I don't have much experience talking in it.
+    I am comfortable with reading and writing English, although I don't have much experience speaking it.
     Here is a talk_ I gave at Zabbix Conference 2013, I think it accurately demonstrates my English talking skills.